zotonic/zotonic/doc/ref/scomps/scomp_script.rst

 polling Comet connection is started.
 The WebSockets connection will also be used for sending Ajax requests to the server.

-See also :ref:`manual-transport` for details on the bi-directional communication.
+See also :ref:`guide-transport` for details on the bi-directional communication.